 - Good bacteria reduce bacterial translocation (bad bacteria moving outside of the gastrointestinal tract to other parts of the body).

-- Probiotics produce beneficial antimicrobial products that limit the growth of bad bacteria.
+- The good bacteria in probiotics produce beneficial antimicrobial products that limit the growth of bad bacteria.

 Probiotics Benefit Many Dog Health Issues